At Los Rios, we strive to provide our employees with a comprehensive and competitive benefits package that offers flexibility and security each year.

 Check out the benefits guide for complete information.

-You're eligible for the benefits outlined here as a full-time employee working a minimum of 30 hours per week.
+You're eligible for the benefits outlined here as a regular employee with a permanent assignment of .50 FTE or greater.
 Eligible dependents include your:

 - Spouse or domestic partner